Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-4.md

 ## Option 1: Embed the source file URN in an HTML page you create

-1. Insert an instance of the Viewer in an HTML page, and initialize it as per the instructions provided in the following topics in the documentation on the Forge portal:
+1. Insert an instance of the Viewer in an HTML page, and initialize it as per the instructions provided in the following Viewer documentation topics on the Forge portal:

     a.
 [Add Viewer to an HTML Page](https://forge.autodesk.com/en/docs/viewer/v7/developers_guide/viewer_basics/starting-html/)